rafap1/tf2025/labs/lab_01_getting_started/lab_01_README.md

 - You have installed terraform (version specified by instructor) in your system.
 - You have installed visual studio code or similar IDE
 - You have configured your sso profile in your machine

+- Note: if the course uses "cloud-based" VMs per student, these will be probably pre-configured

 ## 2. Lab Objectives
 1. Obtain aws credentials to use in aws